Introduction

 Dolgellau

-This handsome town sits beneath Cadair Idris which dominates over it.
+The handsome town of Dolgellau sits beneath Cadair Idris which dominates over it.

-The mountain is a popular hiking destination - at 893m (2930ft) high it is a significant climb and a great alternative to climbing Yr Wyddfa (Snowdon).
+The mountain is a popular hiking location - at 893m (2930ft) high Cadair Ideris is a significant climb and a great alternative to climbing Yr Wyddfa (Snowdon).

-Try the Pony Path (six miles) or the Minffordd Path (also six miles) if you are up to the challenge!
+Try the Pony Path or the Minffordd Path (both six miles) if you are up to the challenge!

-North of Dolgellau is Coed-y-Brenin Forest Park - a brilliant mountain biking centre where some of the best trails and routes in Wales are found, offering options for all cyclists from beginners to experts.
+North of Dolgellau is Coed-y-Brenin Forest Park - a brilliant mountain biking centre where some of the best trails and routes in Wales are found, offering options for all mountain bikers from beginners to experts.

 Machynlleth